simenjh/heart-disease-nn-2/README.md

 <br />

 ## Conclusions
-Both random search and bayesian optimization result in much better accuracies on the cross-valiation set compared with manual tuning.
+Both random search and bayesian optimization result in much better accuracies on the cross-validation set compared with manual tuning.

 Bayesian optimization performed only a little bit better than random search.
 This is likely due to the small dataset, as it easier to get "lucky" with less data.